How to Say No to Customers Positively

 70% of unhappy customers return if businesses are able to solve their problem, even if it is with alternative solutions,

-Do more than just saying “No” or “sorry, we can’t help you”.
-Instead, point your customer toward a product or solution that better suits their needs—even if it means directing them to a competitor.
+Do more than just saying “No” or “Sorry, we can’t help you”.
+Instead, point your customers toward a product or solution that better suits their needs—even if it means directing them to a competitor.

 For example, imagine you’re an agent working for an airline, helping a customer who missed a flight and requested a refund.
 Although the request isn’t covered by company policy, you’ll have to say no; you can frame it.
 Hence, the customer understands that you’re trying to help them despite declining the request.